Sunday, 27 March 2016

 Sgurr Dubh 782m 4hrs 55mins

 Another perfect day, so we decided to tackle the two Corbetts in the Coulin forest from the Glen Torridon road.
-We knew that these hills were capped by steep rocky summits and we preferred not to tackle them in winter conditions, apart from anything else it would mean lugging up crampons and ice axes and I thought an SLR camera would be more useful on a day like this.
+We knew that these hills were capped by steep rocky summits, and we preferred not to tackle them in winter conditions; apart from anything else, it would mean lugging up crampons and ice axes, and I thought an SLR camera would be more useful on a day like this.
 Our walks earlier in the week had convinced us that conditions would be favourable, the snow had largely melted in the heatwave and only garlanded the northern slopes.
 We were less sure when we passed through Achnasheen and drove into low cloud, the Fannaichs and Fisherfield were invisible figments of our imagination.

-Leaving Kinlochewe on the Loch Torridon road we emerged from the clouds and Glen Torridon was revealed in all its stupendous glory.
-The face of Liathach was fully made up in the winter sun with the rocks highlighted in shadow and its summit ridge outlined in snow and contrasting with the impossibly azure skies.
+Leaving Kinlochewe on the Loch Torridon road, we emerged from the clouds, and Glen Torridon was revealed in all its stupendous glory.
+The face of Liathach was fully made up in the winter sun, with the rocks highlighted in shadow and its summit ridge outlined in snow and contrasting with the impossibly azure skies.
 We parked by the path that leads to the triple buttress behind Beinn Eighe and took the path crossing the river and heading for the Ling hut.
-It was still cool but half an hour later we were stripping down to shirts as we climbed the excellent path that heads towards Beinn Liath Mhor.
+It was still cool, but half an hour later we were stripping down to shirts as we climbed the excellent path that heads towards Beinn Liath Mhor.

 The next stage of the walk looked a bit complex as we observed the 3 kilometres of geological minefields over to Sgurr Dubh.
-There were dozens of small lochans dotted amongst the rock bands and a direct route was as improbable as the OS contours giving us a true picture of terrain crafted by the last ice age.
-The start of the descent was down the quartzite blocks on a rough path and then we followed our nose passing around rock outcrops, down snow chutes and around the lochans.
+There were dozens of small lochans dotted amongst the rock bands, and a direct route was as improbable as the OS contours giving us a true picture of terrain crafted by the last ice age.
+The start of the descent was down the quartzite blocks on a rough path, and then we followed our noses, passing around rock outcrops, down snow chutes and around the lochans.
 They were mainly frozen and provided the scintillating foreground for more shots of the Torridon peaks to the north.

-As we started the climb we were confronted by dozens of lochans nestling between the exposed sandstone pillows.
-We came across a stag who held his ground and provided more photo opportunities posing beneath Liathach.
+As we started the climb, we were confronted by dozens of lochans nestling between the exposed sandstone pillows.
+We came across a stag who held his ground and provided more photo opportunities, posing beneath Liathach.
 The final climb to Sgorr Dubh was a scramble along a quartzite ridge with massive fractured boulders before dropping to the final deep blue lochan and then finding another steep path rising to the summit peak.
 Despite the fact that we had been blessed with unrivalled views all day, there is something special about this summit overlooking Glen Torridon.
-Again we relaxed, emptied our rucksacks of any food, took photographs and then began the descent.
-We had taken over an hour longer than we needed to walk these hills but we had absorbed every aspect of some wonderful hills on a perfect day, it was after 4pm before we topped out.
+Again, we relaxed, emptied our rucksacks of any food, took photographs and then began the descent.
+We had taken over an hour longer than we needed to walk these hills, but we had absorbed every aspect of some wonderful hills on a perfect day.
+It was after 4pm before we topped out.

 Liathach from the Ling hut